 Industry standard is five touches in 30 days.
 For CEOS, I advise five touches in 45 days.

 CEOs' schedules rarely exist on a monthly cadence.
 They think about quaters, not months.
 Most prospects are available sometime within a month.
 No matter when I reach you, there will be sliver of time in four weeks that you're available -- even if for two of those weeks you're on vacation, sick, off-site, working on a major proect, and so on.

 But many CEOs will disappear for an entire three weeks at a time, depending on what they're doing.

 A CEO can’t stay away from her company for an entire 45 days, which is why I recommend an extended calling schedule.

 Want more sales tips?
-Subscribe to my quarterly newsletter "The Deal Doctor™" to receive my latest tips, techniques, and strategies to achieve greater sales.
+Subscribe to the"Your Sales MBA™® Blog" newsletter to receive my latest tips, techniques, and strategies to achieve greater sales.